FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 * Weather events are becoming more frequent and intense
 * Intentional attacks demonstrate increasing coordination and severity
-* Human error is rising, doubling in just five years

-Together, these vulnerabilities create a **triple threat** to grid reliability.
+Together, these vulnerabilities create a threat to grid reliability.

 For utilities and regulators, this means:

 * Infrastructure must be hardened against extreme weather
 * Physical security systems must be upgraded, especially in WECC
-* Operational procedures and staff training must be improved
 * Investment priorities must shift from reactive repairs to proactive resilience

 ---